by Laura Leiva

 What styles do thermal curtains come in?

-Thermal lined-curtains are available in many styles to suit a variety of decorating schemes.
-Like regular curtains and drapes, thermal lined-curtains have various hanging methods, including rod pockets, eyelets, grommets and tab tops.
+Thermal curtains are available in many styles to suit a variety of decorating schemes.
+Like regular curtains and drapes, they have various hanging methods, including rod pockets, eyelets, grommets, and tab tops.
 These insulated drapes and curtains also come in a variety of fabrics, such as silk and microfiber, and patterns to complement or accent the existing room decor.
+You can also use a double rod and hang different curtains in front of the thermal curtains, if you want to widen your decor options.

 How do I care for thermal insulated curtains?